xiaogangw/VE-PCN/README.md

     --checkpoint: the pre-trained models;
     --num_gt_points: the resolution of ground truth point clouds.

+## Generate edge points
+edge_detection.py is used to generate edge points given a point cloud data.
+In order to run it, feed the data path and you will get the edge points saved in a h5py format.

 ## Citation
 @inproceedings{wang2021voxel,
 &nbsp;&nbsp;&nbsp;&nbsp;      author    = {Wang, Xiaogang and , Marcelo H. Ang Jr. and Lee, Gim Hee},